 Traveling from their home continent of Moorwald, the first Dwarves arrive in the Throat of the World and their scouts begin to explore Haven.
 Their reasons for journeying so far have been buried and forgotten by time.

-The Ironsworn betray the Goliath people, leading the Udirkith to a sacred meeting of the greatest clans in the north.
-Nearly half the Goliath people either died or were enslaved when the Udirkith fell on the mountainborn.
+The Ironsworn betray the Garkith people, leading the Udrithi Empire to a sacred meeting of the greatest clans in the north.
+Nearly half the Garkith people were either slain or enslaved when the Udirkith fell upon the mountainborn.

 The Gaze of Giants begins construction at the western edge of Throat as Gaul prepares to conquer Haven as he conquered the Throat.

-Armed with superior craftsmanship and extensive military training, the Uderkith (ancient Blackhill dwarves) conquer much of the Throat of the World and descend upon the humans and beastfolk of Haven.
+Armed with superior craftsmanship and extensive military training, the Udirkith conquer much of the Throat of the World and descend upon the humans and beastfolk of Haven.

-Flooded with a large supply of Blackstone, the Udirkith begin to experiment with the strange material to bring further glory to the empire.
-Those who mined the Blackstone were changed by its strange magic, becoming the Blackhill dwarves of today.
+Flooded with a large supply of Blackstone, the Udrithi Empire begin to experiment with the strange material to bring further glory to the empire.
+Those who mined the Blackstone were changed by its strange magic, becoming the Blackhill Dwarves of today.

 An enormous serpent emerges from the Abyss to ramage on the surface, decimating the budding communities on the shore before slipping back beneath the still water.
 Myth says the creature still slumbers at the bottom, waiting for a suitable meal to appear.

 Ignoring the warnings of the survivors of Shadmir Quarry, a group of Humans attempt to reclaim the quarry as their own under the guise of a lumbering village.